Estoyonline66/Estoyonline/doc/README.md

     "HeroTitle2": "Will You?",
     "HeroDescription": "Learn Spanish online with native teachers and let the sun warm your words", "HeroButton": "Explore Courses",
-    "LearnSpanishtitle": "Learn Spanish in a fun way at our boutique school.", "LearnSpanishdescription": "At our boutique school Estyonline.es, based in Barcelona, we teach Spanish in fun and engaging ways...", "LearnSpanishbutton": "Sample videos from Lesson"
+    "LearnSpanishtitle": "Learn Spanish in a fun way at our online Spanish school.", "LearnSpanishdescription": "At our online Spanish school Estoyonline.es, based in Barcelona, we teach Spanish in fun and engaging ways...", "LearnSpanishbutton": "Sample videos from Lesson"
     // ... other homepage content
   }